owingsbj/MyAndroid/README.md

 - _aFileChooser_ by Paul Burke.
 The original is at https://github.com/iPaulPro/aFileChooser.
 Apache License.

+- _ambilwarna_ by Randy Sugianto.
+The original is at https://github.com/yukuku/ambilwarna.
+Apache LIcense.

+- _WavFile IO class_ by A. Greenstead.
+The original is at http://www.labbookpages.co.uk.
+License at http://www.labbookpages.co.uk/home/licences.html.

 I've left the original package names should you want to compare and update.
 I highly appreciate the efforts of these developers and their generous donation to the open source community.